pindab0ter/hansvl.nl/archetypes/blog/index.md

   - B
   - C
 tags:
-  - Hugo
-  - Game Development
+  - PHP
-  - Internet of Things (IoT)
-  - Linux
+  - Laravel
 series:
-  - First Series
+  - Some series
-#cover:
+cover:
-#  src: images/feature.jpg
+  src: feature_cover.png
-#  caption: Title image caption
+  caption: Title image caption
 draft: true
 ---

 CONTENT

+RSS feeds will use images that contain "cover" in the filename as the cover image for the post.

 &nbsp;